 I stayed at the onsen for over an hour; my inclination to indulge my fascination for the animal reign could have very well persuaded me to stay longer if it wasn’t for the train I had to catch back to Tokyo.

 Rarely have I been so enthralled by a tourist attraction; perhaps it was because of their mindbogglingly relatable features, which made it physically difficult for me to move and focus on anything besides their expressive eyes, their willowy fingers, their meaningful cries.

 These monkeys will forever hold a special place in my heart ♥

-- If you can’t make it all the way to the Nagano prefecture, there is a similar albeit much less picturesque monkey park in Arashiyama, just outside of Kyoto.
+If you can’t make it all the way to the Nagano prefecture but still want to see monkeys in Japan, there is a similar albeit much less picturesque monkey park in Arashiyama, just outside of Kyoto.